bitnami/charts/bitnami/redis-cluster/README.md

 The chart optionally can start a metrics exporter for [prometheus](https://prometheus.io).
 The metrics endpoint (port 9121) is exposed in the service.
 Metrics can be scraped from within the cluster using something similar as the described in the [example Prometheus scrape configuration](https://github.com/prometheus/prometheus/blob/master/documentation/examples/prometheus-kubernetes.yml).
 If metrics are to be scraped from outside the cluster, the Kubernetes API proxy can be utilized to access the endpoint.

 ### Host Kernel Settings
-Redis&trade; may require some changes in the kernel of the host machine to work as expected, in particular increasing the `somaxconn` value and disabling transparent huge pages.
+Redis&reg; may require some changes in the kernel of the host machine to work as expected, in particular increasing the `somaxconn` value and disabling transparent huge pages.
 To do so, you can set up a privileged initContainer with the `sysctlImage` config values, for example:
 ```
 sysctlImage: